HyperCodec/cltemplate/README.md

-# Templater
+# CLTemplate
-Write and use templates quickly
+Small commandline tool to create and use templates quickly

 ### Installation
 Simply run `cargo install templater` to install the tool.